 Leaving from Zuni Pueblo on April 7, 1883, Bandelier began more than three months of exploration in Arizona.
 With little formal education, he was a largely self-taught, proficient historian of Hispanic America.
 With this journey, he was embarking on true fieldwork for the first time.

-Once in Globe, he traveled to the site now known as Besh-Ba-Gowa.
+Once in Globe, he traveled to the site now known as Besh-Ba-Gowah.
 Though completing only a cursory survey, he noted that it was extensive, with stone built rooms, and open courts, though "No traces of estufas [i.e. kivas] were visible..."

-Moving north toward the Tonto Basin roughly along what is now Highway 188.
+He then moved north toward the Tonto Basin roughly along what is now Highway 188.
 On May 23, 1883 he notes "the mountains are terribly rugged, craggy, and bare."
 At the south end of the basin, he located ruins of large pueblos on bench lands and saw "some beautiful pottery."
 He was probably at Schoolhouse Point at the east end of Roosevelt Lake, about where the reservoir begins.

 The next day, he and two unnamed companions went by horseback to explore dwellings in a canyon south of the Salt River.
 They first visited the lower cave which Bandelier described thusly: "Into it the house has been built.
 It is a perfect pueblo house but small."
 With these words, scientific research began on the Lower Cliff Dwelling .
 That same day, Bandelier led his horse past the spring which provided water for the cliff dwellers and which still provides water for the Monument.
-The Upper Cliff Dwelling stands some 250 feet about the lower and is about twice its size.
+The Upper Cliff Dwelling stands some 250 feet above the lower and is about twice its size.
 The two sites he described were eventually incorporated into Tonto National Monument, administered by the National Park Service.
 Read Bandelier's own description of his journey to the Tonto Cliff Dwellings.

 On May 26, Bandelier and Chico crossed to the north side of the river.
 He recorded in his journal that "Chico did not like to cross the Salt River, which is very swift and as broad as the Gila at San Carlos, but only 'belly deep.'"
-After another month of travel and exploration, Bandelier left a very tired and sore Chico in the care of an Army surgeon in Tucson, and made his way by train to Albuquerque.
+After another month of travel and exploration, Bandelier left a very tired and sore Chico in the care of an Army surgeon in Tucson and made his way by train to Albuquerque.

 He spent the summer with his family in Santa Fe, went briefly to the family home in Illinois, but was back in the southwest by the end of October where he continued traveling and exploring, sometimes with Chico.
 He traveled extensively between Illinois, New York, Europe, Mexico City, and Santa Fe.
 He undertook a multi-year expedition to Peru and Bolivia, tracing the ancient Incas.
 He returned to New York in 1903 where he and his second wife lived until 1913, when they left to search colonial records in Spain.
 He died in Seville, Spain in March 1914.